 - Rattling is often a coin, button, or underwire stuck in the blower wheel or lint area.

 Run the dryer empty for ten seconds and listen.
 The sound’s rhythm tells you more than its volume.
-Replacing a belt when the real failure was worn rollers means you’re back here in a month, so chase the noise rather than the most obvious part.
+A tech traces the noise to the specific part before ordering anything, so you’re not paying to fix the wrong thing.

 Samsung Dryer Won’t Start